What is Club Moscow Volleyball?

 Who operates Club Moscow Volleyball?

-Club Moscow Volleyball is operated by a Club Director, a Board, and volunteer parents who serve on the board.
+Club Moscow Volleyball is operated by a Club Director, an Executive Board, and volunteer parents who serve on the board.

-The Board’s duties include working with the club director to establish an operating budget, scheduling tournaments, running the operational aspects of the club and hosting the CMV's local tournament.
+The Board’s duties include working with the club director to establish an operating budget, schedule tournaments, run all the operational aspects of the club and host the Club Moscow Spring Classic tournament (held mid-March every year)

 The Director is responsible for hiring Coaches, scheduling practices, team selection, the club web site, working with the board to manage the club's budget and operations, overseeing player and coach development, overseeing club board meetings and acting as tournament director during CMV's local tournament.